Synecdoche, New York

 Kaufman poses these weighty questions through a daring formal experiment that perfectly mirrors its protagonist’s gradual loss of control and connection to objective reality.
 Its examination of our inability to objectively perceive or understand our lives or relationships feels only more essential and timely with every viewing.

-One of the most touching and memorable scenes is the funeral monologue by one of Caden's actors (Christopher Evan Welch).
-On the surface, it is a beautifully written and executed tribute that evokes tears and awe at the sheer psychic power of words.
-Yet, like everything else in Synecdoche, there are multiple layers of hidden meaning encoded within this scenario.
+One of the most touching and memorable moments from this film is the funeral eulogy by one of Caden's actors( Christopher Evan Welch).
+Prima facie, it's a beautifully scribbled and executed homage that evokes lamentation and admiration at the sheer psychic power of words.
+Yet, like everything else in Synecdoche, there are multiple layers of hidden meaning ciphered within this screenplay.

 Much like the growing simulacrum of Caden Cotard's life, this film reveals more complexity and almost fractal-like depth with each viewing.
-Every now and then I am compelled to keep rewinding and replaying certain poetic exchanges, character moments, and set-pieces – searching for my understanding of how this ambitious narrative experiment subtly shifts and expands over time.
+Every now and then I am compelled to keep rewinding and replaying certain poetic exchanges, character moments, and set-pieces, searching for my understanding of how this ambitious narrative experiment subtly shifts and expands over time.
 Small visual or audio motifs planted early on will suddenly blossom into profound resonance later.

 With each viewing, key themes of the struggle for connection, the finality of death, and the permanent nature of the past poke me at new angles, evoking different responses from my changing life experiences.
 I give deep sensory and cerebral impressions every time.